sbb-design-systems/lyne-components/CODING_STANDARDS.md

 #### Controls

-Basically, all `@Props()` decorated properties should be included as a control in a story.
+Basically, all `@property()` decorated properties should be included as a control in a story.
 To be consistent, provide every control in every story.
 In some cases this can be relaxed, or some stories should have some special controls.